Telekom Logo

 Deutsche Telekom Logo 2013

-During the redesign, the developers removed several squares, reducing them to four: two under the “T” hat and two on the right at a distance.
-The color and style of the logo are preserved – pink fuchsia and classic font.
+During the redesign, the developers removed several squares, reducing them to four: two under the “T” hat and two on the right, spaced apart.
+The logo’s color and style are preserved in pink and fuchsia, with a classic font.

 2022 – today